daddel80/notepadpp-multireplace/README.md

 - **Batch Replacement Lists** — Run any number of search-and-replace pairs in a single pass, either in the current document, across filtered open documents, or in entire directory trees.
 - **CSV Column Toolkit** — Search, replace, sort, or delete specific columns; with numeric-aware sorting and header exclusion across all operations.
 - **Reusable Replacement Lists** — Save, load, and drag-and-drop lists with all options intact—perfect for recurring workflows.
-- **Rule-Driven & Variable Replacements** — Variables, conditions, and calculations enable dynamic, context-aware substitutions.
 - **External Lookup Tables** — Swap matches with values from external hash/lookup files—ideal for large or frequently updated mapping tables.
-- **Open Scripting API** — Add your own Lua functions to handle advanced formatting, data logging, and fully custom replacement logic.
+- **Smart Replacements** — Turn on **Formula Support** to calculate or change matches with variables and conditions, powered by ExprTk or Lua.
 - **Precision Scopes & Selections** — Rectangle and multi-selection support, column scopes, and "replace at specific match" for pinpoint operations.
 - **Multi-Color Highlighting** — Highlight search hits in up to 28 distinct colors for rapid visual confirmation.
-- **Search Results Window** — A dedicated dockable panel displays all search hits with folding, color-coding, and one-click navigation.
+- **Search Results Window** — A dockable panel lists every hit; double-click a result to jump straight to it, with folding and color-coding.
-- **Tandem Mode** — Dock the plugin window to the edge of Notepad++ and have it follow moves and resizes automatically, keeping it attached like a built-in tool window.

 <br>